Skip to content

 Shared ownership eligibility criteria

-Who qualifies for shared ownership, income caps, and priority groups explained.
+Who qualifies for shared ownership, the income caps that apply, and how priority groups work.

 2 min readWritten by Ali Jabbar

-Shared ownership is aimed at people who cannot afford to buy a suitable home on the open market.
-This article explains the eligibility rules, income limits, and priority groups that housing associations use when allocating properties.
+Shared ownership is meant for people who cannot afford a suitable home on the open market.
+Whether you qualify depends on your household income, your current housing situation, and the priority groups housing associations use when they allocate homes.

 Who qualifies for shared ownership?

-To qualify for shared ownership in England you must have a household income of no more than £80,000 per year, or £90,000 in London.
-You must be unable to afford to buy a home suitable for your needs on the open market and be either a first-time buyer, a previous homeowner who cannot afford to buy now, or an existing shared owner looking to move.
+To qualify for shared ownership in England your household income must be no more than £80,000 a year, or £90,000 in London.
+On top of that you need to be unable to buy a suitable home on the open market, and you must fall into one of these groups: a first-time buyer, a former homeowner who can no longer afford to buy, or an existing shared owner who wants to move.

-You must also be able to demonstrate that you can afford the ongoing costs of the property, including the mortgage repayments, rent, service charges, and general living expenses.
+You also have to show you can keep up with the ongoing costs: the mortgage repayments, the rent, service charges and your everyday living expenses.

 Priority groups and local connection

-Housing associations often prioritise applicants who live or work in the local area.
-Military personnel and their families also receive priority under government guidelines.
-Some developments may have additional criteria set by the local council.
+Housing associations often give priority to people who already live or work in the local area.
+Serving military personnel and their families are also prioritised under government guidelines.
+Individual developments can carry extra conditions set by the local council.

-If demand for a property is high, priority is generally given to those with a local connection, existing social housing tenants, and key workers.
-Your Help to Buy agent can confirm which priority groups apply in your area.
+Where a property is in high demand, those with a local connection tend to come first, along with existing social housing tenants and key workers.
+Your Help to Buy agent can tell you which priority groups apply where you are looking.

 What if you have bad credit or are self-employed?

-Self-employed applicants can also apply, though most lenders will want to see at least two years of accounts or tax returns.
-A broker experienced in shared ownership can identify lenders willing to work with your circumstances.
+If you are self-employed you can apply too, though most lenders will ask to see at least two years of accounts or tax returns.
+A broker who knows shared ownership can point you towards the lenders most likely to accept your situation.
+Our self-employed mortgage guidance explains what proof of income you will need.

 Written and reviewed by